Robert E. Cumby

 Professor Cumby's primary research interests are in international finance, macroeconomics, and applied econometrics.
 He has served as and associate editor and co-editor of the Journal of International Economics and is a research associate of the National Bureau of Economic Research.

 Optimal Money and Debt Management: Liquidity Provision v.
-Tax Smoothing, July 2016, (M. Canzoneri and with B. Diba).
+Tax Smoothing, Journal of Monetary Economics, October 2016, (M. Canzoneri and with B. Diba).
 Appendix

 Should the Federal Reserve Pay Competitive Interest on Reserves?, Journal of Money Credit and Banking, forthcoming, (with M. Canzoneri and B. Diba).
 Appendix